tomasvn/til/JS_LEARNING/23-04-2020/NOTES.md

   - every context will have 2 phases - creation and execution phase
 - "thread" will go line by line and store stuff in memory
 - everything in function will be stored in local memory
+- when function is invoked it will create a function execution context
 - we keep track of execution context in call stack

 ### Follow along with video